 A. Reply Submission.
-The challenger may submit its reply and accompanying exhibits through NAD's online portal (https://portal.bbbnp.org).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
+The challenger may submit its reply and accompanying exhibits through NAD's online portal (https://portal.bbbnp.org/).
 Challengers should limit the length of their reply to 30 pages, excluding evidentiary exhibits.
 If the challenger does not submit a reply, NAD shall proceed to decide the challenge upon the expiration of the challenger's time to reply, subject to a request by NAD for additional comments or data under Section 4.8.